Constant Contact vs Mailchimp

 That’s an interesting comparison table!
 But what happens if both tools aren’t exactly what you’re looking for?
 Well, in this case, the market has an impressive number of alternatives to Mailchimp and Constant Contact!

-If you’re looking for an email marketing solution that combines Mailchimp and Constant Contact’s virtues, you can try Moosend by signing up for a free-forever account!
+If you’re looking for an email marketing solution that combines Mailchimp and Constant Contact’s virtues, you can try Moosend!

-Moosend is a more affordable alternative to Constant Contact and Mailchimp, with paid plans starting at $8/month.
+Moosend is a more affordable alternative to Constant Contact and Mailchimp, with paid plans starting at $9/month.
 You can find out more about the platform’s features and pricing by clicking here!

 Constant Contact vs Mailchimp: Email Marketing Features